Get Screened: Schedule a Colonoscopy

 If you meet the medical eligibility requirements above:

-Step 2: Once you have received approval, call 425.690.3636 to schedule a colonoscopy appointment (lead time is generally 4 weeks.)
+Step 2: Once you have received approval, call 425.690.3488, to schedule a colonoscopy appointment (lead time is generally 4 weeks).
+When you call and hear the recorded prompts, first press option 1, followed by option 2.

-Step 3: Within one week, you should receive your colonoscopy appointment confirmation and your prescription for Trilyte (or other bowel prep solution) from the Endoscopy Department.
+Step 3: Within one week, you should receive your colonoscopy appointment confirmation and your prescription for Trilyte (or other bowel prep solution) from the Gastroenterology Clinic.
 Get your prescription filled.

 Step 4: Find someone to drive you home (or if taking a taxi, to escort you home) as this is a sedated procedure.
 Give your escort Pick up Instructions.

 Step 5: Carefully read and follow the instructions given to you by your provider.

-Step 6: On the day of your procedure, check-in at the Endoscopy Center one hour prior to your appointment time.
+Step 6: On the day of your procedure, check-in at the Endoscopy Center 45 minutes prior to your appointment time.
 Get directions to VMC.

 If you do not meet the medical eligibility requirements: